ismaelpamplona/it-notes/notes/software architecture and engineering/03 Fundamentals of reliable, scalable, and fast communication/01_Synchronous_vs_asynchronous_communication.md

 # 1. Synchronous vs Asynchronous Communication

-## What are Synchronous vs Asynchronous Communication?

 Imagine you and your friend are playing a game where you pass notes to each other.
 Synchronous communication is like waiting for your friend to read your note and write back before you do anything else.
 Asynchronous communication is like passing the note and continuing with your game while waiting for your friend's response.

-## Simple Explanation:

 **Synchronous Communication:**